toramameseven/vbe-client-mini/README.md

 You can click to compare the module in base and the module in the vbe.

+At first you right click to diff between vbe and src.
+And Edit the module in the src.
-You can right click to resolve the conflicting.
+And right click to resolve the conflicting.
+The The resolve command is to copy vbe to base.

+The resolve command is very confused.
+Sorry.

 ### editor context menu

+* Push VBA module
   * Push vba module to a xlsm file on an editor.
   * Selected module is imported to a xlsm file.
+* Run Sub function
   * run Sub() function on a editor.
   * select a sub XXX() line, and right click, and select run.
+* Pull VBA module
   * Pull selected module form xlsm file.
+  * If you modified the module, vbe overwrites the modules in the src with vbe

 ### Folders